csswizardry/csswizardry.github.com/_posts/2016-02-21-managing-typography-on-large-apps.md

 The problem stems from the styling of the default `h1` through `h6` elements, and how this hierarchy seldom carries through the actual design and build of app-like UIs.
-The `h1`–`h6` pattern pretty nicely mirrors traditional print documents—where we are much more likely to have more newspaper-style heading structures both semantically and visually—however, where more app-like UIs definitely _do_ have the semantic need for `h1`–`h6`, they rarely need quite the same visual hierarchy.
+The `h1`–`h6` pattern pretty nicely mirrors traditional print documents — where we are much more likely to have more newspaper-style heading structures both semantically and visually — however, where more app-like UIs definitely _do_ have the semantic need for `h1`–`h6`, they rarely need quite the same visual hierarchy.

-Think of sites like GMail, Facebook, YouTube—you can’t really see a tiered heading structure like you could envisage on, say, this site right here.
-I think that for blog-style sites the `h1`–`h6` pattern does still have semantic and visual merit, but for app-like sites—the kind I’m referring to in this post—I think we need a new approach.
+Think of sites like GMail, Facebook, YouTube — you can’t really see a tiered heading structure like you could envisage on, say, this site right here.
+I think that for blog-style sites the `h1`–`h6` pattern does still have semantic and visual merit, but for app-like sites — the kind I’m referring to in this post — I think we need a new approach.

 The problem presents itself when we begin designing UIs.
 Because we know we have